TV weather forecaster Jim Bacon recalls the long hot summer of 1976

 In an Omega Block, an area of slow moving high pressure gets sandwiched between two lows.
-These ‘blocks’ can persist for months around mid-summer, disrupting more usual weather patterns.
+These ‘blocks’ can persist for months around mid-summer, like in 1976, disrupting more usual weather patterns.

 “A lot of research is going on into these blocking events as to what some of the reasons might be for these to become more common, if they are,” says Mr Bacon.
 “Climate change effects are most strongly felt in the northern latitude around the Arctic.
 That could mean we are going to get a lot of extra cold water flowing into the north Atlantic from melting ice and that changes how the jet stream flows across the north Atlantic.

 “Until we have enough examples we can’t say it is to do with one or other but there is increasing evidence that climate change is playing a part in this.
 If so, what we are experiencing this year would be a typical summer in the future.”

 And that brings us on to one of the key differences between the summers of 1976 and 2018: water.

 The heatwave of ‘76 quickly became a drought because it followed a prolonged dry period.